open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 9. Client creates a container into file system in the chosen target path and adds a header.
 10. Client verifies that the header does not exceed the size limit defined by the specification.
 11. Client verifies technical file correctness and file name safety rules according to the specification.
 Client creates an archive, compresses it, encrypts the compressed archive with CEK and adds it to the container as payload.
-12. Client saves the CDOC2 container and displays Sender a notification.
+12. Client saves the CDOC2 container and displays a notification to the Sender.

 **Extensions**